Vibeke Stene: Early life

-Stene was born in Sokndal, Rogaland, Norway to Steinar Stene and Sissel Bø Stene.
+Stene was born in Sokndal Municipality in Rogaland, Norway to Steinar Stene and Sissel Bø Stene.
 She has two sisters named Ingvild and Maiken.
 She first performed for people outside her family at the age of three.
 She began taking singing lessons at age 13, and became interested in classical singing.
 In an interview, she stated that her influences were the people with whom she had performed personally.
 Stene has also cited Tori Amos, Björk, David Bowie, Tom Waits, and Diamanda Galás as "only a few of many singers that I think are very good".

 During her school years, Stene performed in jazz, folk, and classical concerts as a solo artist and with various bands.
 Around age 17, she became interested in heavy metal singing when she started "to know my inner melancholy".
 She was inspired to join a band after seeing Theatre of Tragedy live in Stavanger.
 She took vocal lessons until age 23, long after she had become a professional singer, because she wanted to learn how to teach others to sing.

 Tristania keyboardist Einar Moen stated in an interview that Stene "has a classical education actually – sort of an opera school or university degree.
 And she has also taken singing lessons since she was a little girl, so she's always sung."